What are Contact Lenses?

-Contact lenses are made out of a soft plastic, which feels like a moisture rich gel material.
+Contact lenses are made from a soft plastic, which feels like a moisture rich gel material.
 This material is called a hydrogel.

-Contact lenses fit directly on the front surface of your eye called the cornea.
-They correct your vision the same way as your glasses.
-Both glasses and contact lenses bend the light coming into the eye onto the retina allowing you to see clearly.
+Contact lenses fit directly onto the front surface of your eye, called the cornea.
+They correct your vision in the same way as your glasses.
+Both glasses and contact lenses bend the light coming into the eye onto the retina, allowing you to see clearly.

-Contact lenses made out of hydrogel material are breathable and comfortable.
-These lenses allow oxygen through them and into your eyes, to keep your eyes healthy as well as looking and feeling fresh.
+Contact lenses made from hydrogel are breathable and comfortable.
+These lenses allow oxygen through them and into your eyes, to keep your eyes healthy, as well as looking and feeling fresh.

-There are many different types of contact lenses to include daily, two weekly and monthly.
+There are many different types of contact lenses including daily, two weekly and monthly.
 Your optometrist will help you choose the contact lens to best suit your eyes, vision and lifestyle.

 Book an appointment today for a FREE comfort trial.